Freedom of religion in India

-Freedom of religion in India is a fundamental right guaranteed by Article 25-28 of the Constitution of India.
-Modern India came into existence in 1947 and the Indian constitution's preamble was amended in 1976 to state that India is a secular state.
+Freedom of religion in India is a fundamental right guaranteed by Article 25–28 of the Constitution of India.
+Modern India came into existence in 1947 and the Indian constitution's preamble was amended in 1976, to explicitly declare India a secular state.
 Supreme Court of India ruled that India was already a secular state from the time it adopted its constitution, what actually was done through this amendment is to state explicitly what was earlier contained implicitly under article 25 to 28.
 Every citizen of India has a right to practice and promote their religion peacefully.
-However, there have been numerous incidents of religious intolerance that resulted in riots and violence, notably, the 1984 Anti-Sikh Massacre in Delhi, 1990 Exodus of Kashmiri Hindus from Kashmir, the 2008 Anti-Christian riots in Odisha.
-Some perpetrators of the 1984 Anti-Sikh Massacre in Delhi have not been brought to justice despite widespread condemnation.
+However, there have been numerous instances of religious intolerance that resulted in riots and mob violences; notably, the 1984 Sikh Massacre in and around Delhi, 1990 Exodus of Kashmiri Hindus from Kashmir, the 1992–93 Bombay Riots in Mumbai, the 2008 Anti-Christian riots in Odisha and other anti-Christian violence in India.
+Some perpetrators of the 1984 Sikh Massacre have not been brought to justice despite widespread condemnation.